 Share the Love

 Bread makes a wonderful gift.
 Choose recipes that stay moist and fresh for several days without refrigeration.
 You can extend the yield of your recipe by using metal or foil mini loaf pans.
 Plan to bake ahead of the holiday rush and freeze for later use.
 When ready to wrap and share, think beyond basic plastic wrap, foil, or parchment.
-A quick search in Pinterest or via google should yield some simple and inspiring gift wrap ideas.
+A quick online search should yield some simple and inspiring gift wrap ideas.

 Here are some tasty seasonal recipes, including a gluten-free option.
 Enjoy.